HMS Belfast: 1939–1942: commissioning, prize capture, mining and repairs

-During her repairs, work was carried out to straighten, reconstruct and strengthen her hull.
+During her repairs, work was carried out to straighten, reconstruct, and strengthen her hull.
 Her armour belt was also extended and thickened.
-Her armament was updated with newer 2-pounder pom-pom mountings and her anti-aircraft armament improved with eighteen 20 mm Oerlikon guns in five twin and eight single mountings, replacing two quadruple 0.5-inch Vickers guns.
-Belfast also received new fire control radars for her main, secondary and anti-aircraft guns.
-Her November 1942 radar fit included one Type 284 set and four Type 283 sets to direct the main armament, three Type 285 sets for the secondary guns and two Type 282 sets for the 2-pounder anti-aircraft guns.
-She also received a Type 273 general surface warning radar, Type 251 and 252 sets for identification friend or foe (IFF) purposes and a Type 281 and Type 242 for air warning.
+Her armament was updated with newer 2-pounder pom-pom mountings and her AA armament improved with eighteen 20 mm Oerlikon guns in five twin and eight single mountings, replacing two quadruple 0.5-inch Vickers guns.
+Belfast also received new fire-control radars for her main, secondary, and AA guns.
+Her November 1942 radar fit included one Type 284 set and four Type 283 sets to direct the main armament, three Type 285 sets for the secondary guns, and two Type 282 sets for the 2-pounder AA guns.
+She also received a Type 273 general surface-warning radar, Type 251 and 252 sets for identification friend or foe purposes and a Type 281 and Type 242 for air warning.
 Her 1942 electronics suite also included a Type 270 echosounder.
 Due to her increased topweight, a bulge was introduced into her hull amidships to improve stability and provide extra longitudinal strength.
 Her beam had increased to 69 ft and her draught to 19 ft forward and 20 ft 2 in aft.